rbi-instrumentation/rbi-instrumentation.github.io/generators.md

 Application:

-1. Medical — An effective way to deliver medication via the lungs.
+1. Medical — an effective way to deliver medication via the lungs.

-2. Industrial — When a product can be prepared in liquid form production of aerosol is a useful way to divide a product into very small fractions of uniform size.
+2. Industrial — when a product can be prepared in liquid form production of aerosol is a useful way to divide a product into very small fractions of uniform size.
 RBI aerosol generators are used in many applications, for example:

     - thin layer realisation (optics and micro electronics)
     - thin powder production (chemistry)